Sofia Richie Reportedly Dumps Scott Disick After He Cheated, Lionel Richie Threatens To Cut Her Out Of Will

 Sofia Richie has reportedly called it quits with Scott Disick.
-The 19-year-old model has allegedly decided to end her relationship with the 35-year-old father of three for a number of reasons.
+The 19-year-old model has allegedly decided to end her relationship with the 35-year-old father-of-three for a number of reasons.

 According to a June 2 report by Us Weekly Magazine, Sofia Richie dumped Scott Disick after she found out that he had allegedly cheated on her while he was in Miami.
 Sources tell the magazine that Richie was informed that Disick has been with another woman during a recent trip to Florida.